fortran-lang/fortran-lang.org/compilers.md

 the optimal performance from each x86 processor core when utilized.
 The AOCC Compiler Suite simplifies and accelerates development and tuning for x86 applications.

+The AOCC compilers are available free of charge and support Linux platforms with x86\_64 architectures.

 ### ARM